Reproducible Model Selection Using Bagged Posteriors: Applications

-Our goal is to investigate whether BayesBag avoids the self-contradictory inferences the standard posterior produces.
+\paragraph{Evaluation} Our goal is to investigate whether BayesBag avoids the self-contradictory inferences that Bayes produces.
 To this end, we compare the output of different configurations of the data, model, and inference method, as follows.
 We compute the set of trees in the 99\% highest posterior density (HPD) regions for each $\langle$data, model, inference method$\rangle$ configuration.
 For selected pairs of configurations, we then compute the overlap of the two 99\% HPD regions in terms of (a) probability mass and (b) number of trees.
-Since the bagged posterior is approximated via Monte Carlo as in \cref{eq:bayesbag-approximation}, we quantify the uncertainty in each overlap by reporting an 80\% confidence interval for the overlapping probability mass.
-(We compute these confidence intervals using standard bootstrap methodology for a Monte Carlo estimate.)
+Since the BayesBag posterior is approximated via Monte Carlo as in \cref{eq:bayesbag-approximation}, we quantify the uncertainty in each overlap by reporting an 80\% confidence interval for the overlapping mass.
+We compute these intervals using standard bootstrap methodology for a Monte Carlo estimate.

-First, we look at the overlap between pairs of models when using the standard posterior and bagged posterior.
-As shown in \cref{fig:whale-comparisons}(a) and \cref{tbl:whale-cross-model-comparison}, there is substantially more overlap when using the bagged posterior.
+\paragraph{Results} First, we look at the overlap between pairs of models.
+As shown in \cref{fig:whale-comparisons}(a) and \cref{tbl:whale-cross-model-comparison}, there is substantially more overlap when using BayesBag.
 The difference is particularly noticeable when comparing \textsf{JC} (the simplest model) or \textsf{mtmam} (the amino acid model) to the other models.
-When using the standard posterior, \textsf{JC} has either 0\% or (in one case) 0.1\% overlap with the other models while \textsf{mtmam} only overlapped with \textsf{HKY}.
-Thus, these pairs of models produced contradictory results when using standard Bayes.
+When using Bayes, \textsf{JC} has either 0\% or (in one case) 0.2\% overlap with the other models while \textsf{mtmam} only overlaps with \textsf{HKY}.
+Thus, these pairs of models produce contradictory results when using Bayesian model selection.
 On the other hand, when using BayesBag, all pairs of models have nonzero overlap, with typical amounts ranging from 30\% to 50\%.
-Hence, BayesBag provides results that were more consistent across models, compared to standard Bayes.
+Hence, compared to Bayes, BayesBag provides results that are more consistent across models.